josh-egan/tech.joshegan.com/public/posts/yr2016/git-cheatsheet.md

 `git add <path>`  | Add the specified file or folder to the staging area.
 `git add -A`      | Add all modified and untracked files to the staging area.
 Alias for `--all` `git add .`       | Functionally equivalent to `--all` `git add *.txt`   | Wildcards are supported.
-A command like this would add all .txt fils in the top level folder.
+A command like this would add all .txt files in the top level folder.
 `git add "*.txt"` | Adding quotes around the wildcard will make it work in the top level folder and in all sub folders.

 ### git commit